-- 3.10.1.
+3.10.1.
 Fixed annual running cost.
 The fixed annual running cost includes the operating and overhead costs that are incurred to have the plant available for supplying energy and reserves.
 This cost does not vary with the level of energy output.
-The fixed annual running cost for one CCGT unit is \$22.7m per annum, comprising: - a.
-Manpower and allowance for head office services:
+The fixed annual running cost for one CCGT unit is \$22.2m per annum, comprising: